Adrian-Jablonski/python-excercises/Hero_RPG_V3_Pygame/readme.md

 This game is a pygame version of my Hero RPG V2 text RPG game. https://github.com/Adrian-Jablonski/python-exercises/tree/master/Hero_RPG_V2

+*This game is still a work in process but most functions work.
+The map is still being expanded and not all characters are currently in the game.*

 ## GamePlay:

 ### 1. Main Menu: